SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/avoidingreason/readme.md

 - Demonstrate method name matching with regex
 - Demonstrate use of SED to rewrite method contents
-- TODO: 'alternatives' without using SED use other method attributes from variables list
+- Demonstrate use of mustache variables to rewrite method contents

 When I was learning JUnit, I could only keep so much in my head at any one time